 Notice the difference

-If all else fails and your puppy refuses to stop biting, try to redirect their attention to something more positive.
-If they’re feeling playful, try giving them a chew toy or head outside for a walk.
-Alternatively, try using this time to teach them new commands such as ‘leave it’ or ‘let go’.
+If the above methods don't work, redirect their attention to something else.
+If they’re feeling playful, give them a chew toy, or go outside for a walk.
+Alternatively, use this time to teach them new commands like ‘leave it’ or ‘let go’.